Our Provincial Championships are held each year in the London, Ontario area over various weekends in August and September.

 - 2018 Provincial Results

-Mens C & D, Womens D & E
+Mens D & E, Womens D & E

 - How to Qualify

-We want to see you there too, so we give you lots of water to get to London* ...
+We want to see you there too, so we give you lots of ways to get you there* ...

 1. INVITATION: If you are a team registered in an SPO League, your team automatically receives and Invitation!
-(Invite emails are sent to the Team Contacts)
+(Invitation emails are sent to the Team Contacts in July each year.)

 2. QUALIFIER: Earn a Qualifier by finishing in the top half of the teams in your division at just ONE Provincial Qualifying Tournament!